Problem solving: Engineering

 When products or processes fail, problem solving techniques can be used to develop corrective actions that can be taken to prevent further failures.
 Such techniques can also be applied to a product or process prior to an actual failure event—to predict, analyze, and mitigate a potential problem in advance.
 Techniques such as failure mode and effects analysis can proactively reduce the likelihood of problems.

 In either the reactive or the proactive case, it is necessary to build a causal explanation through a process of diagnosis.
 In deriving an explanation of effects in terms of causes, abduction generates new ideas or hypotheses (asking "how?"); deduction evaluates and refines hypotheses based on other plausible premises (asking "why?"); and induction justifies a hypothesis with empirical data (asking "how much?").
 The objective of abduction is to determine which hypothesis or proposition to test, not which one to adopt or assert.
 In the Peircean logical system, the logic of abduction and deduction contribute to our conceptual understanding of a phenomenon, while the logic of induction adds quantitative details (empirical substantiation) to our conceptual knowledge.

 Forensic engineering is an important technique of failure analysis that involves tracing product defects and flaws.
 Corrective action can then be taken to prevent further failures.

 Reverse engineering attempts to discover the original problem-solving logic used in developing a product by disassembling the product and developing a plausible pathway to creating and assembling its parts.

 Physics

 In physics, problem solving refers to the process by which one transforms an initial physical situation into a goal state by applying physics-specific reasoning and analysis.
-This involves identifying the relevant physical principles, making assumptions, formulating and manipulating equations, and checking whether the result is reasonable.
+This involves identifying the relevant physical principles, making assumptions, formulating and manipulating equations, and checking whether the results are reasonable.

-A physics problem is not simply application or recall of a formula, but requires understanding the underlying concepts and navigating through a "problem space" of possible knowledge states toward the goal.
+A physics problem is not simply the application or recall of a formula, but requires understanding the underlying concepts and navigating through a “problem space” of possible knowledge states toward the goal.